 Note: You need a space before the minus sign and no space after

-Red -shoes returns items that have red in the title and do NOT have shoes in the title.
+Red -shoes returns listings that have red in the title and do not have shoes in the title.

-bowl -(black,green) or bowl -black -green returns items whose titles contain the word bowl but not the words black, and green.
+bowl -(black,green) or bowl -black -green returns listings whose titles contain the word bowl but not the words black and green.

 In some cases, we'll automatically expand your search based on your intent, in addition to matching the exact words you typed.
 We may also expand your search to include the plural or alternate spelling of your search words.
 To see which keywords are associated with specific categories, see our keyword search category expansions.

 Note: Using any search operator will turn off automatic search expansions.

 Modifies your keyword query to search for either your original keyword, or a synonymous keyword from our dictionary

 Searches for red shoes will return listings that have the words red and either shoe or shoes in the title.

 Modifies your query to search for listings that have a specific keyword in the title or live in a specific related category.